logo

 Managing Daily Activities with Low-Lying Placenta

 If you are diagnosed with this condition in the second trimester, there is no need to panic or to change your lifestyle drastically.
 The good news is that you can follow your daily routine with the right adjustments while minimising the risk of placenta previa.
-However, you need to follow up on your checkups regularly and keep monitoring the position of the placenta with the help of your doctor.
+However, you need to follow up on your checkups regularly and keep monitoring the placenta's position with your doctor's help.

 Avoiding Potentially Harmful Activities